spotlightpa/poor-richard/content/topics/elections/_index.md

 linktitle = "Latest Pennsylvania election news from Spotlight PA" description = "Full coverage of Pennsylvania's 2023 primary and general elections, including voter and candidate guides, how to cast a ballot, and more."
 +++
-For a full guide to Pennsylvania's 2023 primary and general elections, including voter and candidate guides, how to vote on Election Day, where to vote, and more, [visit Spotlight PA's Official 2023 Election Center](https://www.spotlightpa.org/elections).
+Pennsylvania's 2023 primary election day is May 16.
+Find everything you need to know to vote in the election — including voter and candidate guides, how to vote, where to vote, when polls open in PA, and more — by [visiting Spotlight PA's Official 2023 Election Center](https://www.spotlightpa.org/elections).